Green Revolution: Agricultural production and food security

-Technologies
+Technological Developments

-The Green Revolution spread technologies that already existed, but had not been widely implemented outside industrialized nations.
-Two kinds of technologies were used in the Green Revolution and aim at cultivation and breeding area respectively.
-The technologies in cultivation are targeted at providing excellent growing conditions, which included modern irrigation projects, pesticides, and synthetic nitrogen fertilizer.
-The breeding technologies aimed at improving crop varieties developed through the conventional, science-based methods available at the time.
-These technologies included hybrids, combining modern genetics with selections.
+The Green Revolution spread technologies that already existed but had not been widely implemented outside industrialized nations.
+Two kinds of technologies were used in the Green Revolution, on the issues of cultivation and breeding.
+The technologies in cultivation are targeted at providing excellent growing conditions, which include modern irrigation projects, pesticides, and synthetic nitrogen fertilizer.
+The breeding technologies aimed at improving crop varieties developed through science-based methods including hybrids, combining modern genetics with plant-breeding trait selections.

 High-yielding varieties

 The novel technological development of the Green Revolution was the production of novel wheat cultivars.
-Agronomists bred cultivars of maize, wheat, and rice that are the generally referred to as HYVs or "high-yielding varieties".
+Agronomists bred high-yielding varieties of corn, wheat, and rice.
 HYVs have higher nitrogen-absorbing potential than other varieties.
 Since cereals that absorbed extra nitrogen would typically lodge, or fall over before harvest, semi-dwarfing genes were bred into their genomes.
 A Japanese dwarf wheat cultivar Norin 10 developed by Japanese agronomist Gonjiro Inazuka, which was sent to Orville Vogel at Washington State University by Cecil Salmon, was instrumental in developing Green Revolution wheat cultivars.
-IR8, the first widely implemented HYV rice to be developed by IRRI, was created through a cross between an Indonesian variety named "Peta" and a Chinese variety named "Dee-geo-woo-gen" In the 1960s, when a food crisis happened in Asia, the spread of HYV rice was aggravated intensely.
+In the 1960s, with a food crisis in Asia, the spread of high-yielding variety rice greatly increased.

-Dr. Norman Borlaug, who is usually recognized as the "Father of the Green Revolution", bred rust-resistant cultivars which have strong and firm stems, preventing them from falling over under extreme weather at high levels of fertilization.
-CIMMYT(Centro Internacional de Mejoramiento de Maiz y Trigo – International Center for Maize and Wheat Improvements) conducted these breeding programs and helped spread high-yielding varieties in Mexico and countries in Asia like India and Pakistan.
-These programs successfully led the harvest double in these countries.
+Dr. Norman Borlaug, the "Father of the Green Revolution", bred rust-resistant cultivars which have strong and firm stems, preventing them from falling over under extreme weather at high levels of fertilization.
+CIMMYT (Centro Internacional de Mejoramiento de Maiz y Trigo – International Center for Maize and Wheat Improvements) conducted these breeding programs and helped spread high-yielding varieties in Mexico and countries in Asia like India and Pakistan.
+These programs led to the doubling of harvests in these countries.